CALIFORNIA ASSOCIATION OF LICENSED INVESTIGATORS, INC.

-- The purposes of the Association include: a) engaging in any lawful act or activity for which a corporation may be organized; b) advancing the professions of licensed investigators and private patrol operators; c) articulating and advocating the needs and interests of the professions before legislative, administrative, and judicial branches of local and state governments; d) cooperating on behalf of the professions with persons and firms directly and through their Associations in matters involving the business and governmental affairs of the professions; e) promulgating policies and conducting activities for the betterment of all those involved in some aspect of the professions.
+- The purposes of the Association include: a) engaging in any lawful act or activity for which a corporation may be organized; b) advancing the professions of licensed investigators; c) articulating and advocating the needs and interests of the professions before legislative, administrative, and judicial branches of local and state governments; d) cooperating on behalf of the professions with persons and firms directly and through their Associations in matters involving the business and governmental affairs of the professions; e) promulgating policies and conducting activities for the betterment of all those involved in some aspect of the professions.

 ARTICLE IV - SEAL AND EMBLEM

 - The Official Seal of the Association shall be a circle with the date of incorporation, with the CALI emblem within the circle.